- Spears Home

 Cyber Resilience and Incident Response Forensics

 We live in a connected society that has enhanced free speech, the pursuit of knowledge, and broadened the marketplace of ideas.
-Along with this connectedness comes an imperative for strong cyber resilience to combat both external and internal threats.
-This panel will explore the need for strong cyber resilience and tips on how to respond in the first 48 hours of an incident.
+Along with the connectedness comes an imperative for strong cyber resilience to combat both external and internal threats.
+This session will explore the need for strong cyber resilience and tips on how to respond in the first 48 hours of an incident.

 Joshua Axelrod, Principal, Security Leader for Energy, EY, Charlotte, NC